visit-dav/visit/src/doc/getting_started/Startup_Options.rst

                              as options to VisIt.

-        -diffsum <ldb> <rdb> Run only the difference summary method of the 'visit -diff' script, in nowin mode so its fast, print the results, and immediately exit.
+        -diffsum <ldb> <rdb> Run only the difference summary method of the 'visit -diff' script, in nowin mode so it's fast, print the results, and immediately exit.

         -force_pos_cmfe      Force use of position-based CMFE expressions.